Manual Install

 }

-Create HelloController.ts at /src/modules/hello/ with same-named static class.
+Create HelloController.ts at /src/modules/hello/ with a same-named static class.

 import { get, prefix } from 'vovk';